Did you know?

 Helicoprion was a genus of an extinct and poorly known order of cartilaginous fish.
-The whorl-toothed Helicoprion, which originally appeared in the waters of the Late Carboniferous around 280 million years ago, survived the Permian-Triassic extinction calamity and ultimately disappeared in the Triassic Period about 225 million years ago.
+The whorl-toothed Helicoprion, which originally appeared in the waters of the Late Carboniferous period around 280 million years ago, survived the Permian-Triassic extinction calamity and ultimately disappeared in the Triassic Period about 225 million years ago.

 The three major representatives of the Helicoprion genus are H. Bessonowi, H. Davisii, and H. Ergassaminon.
 The majority of fossilized specimens were made up of helically structured groups of the species’ teeth, known scientifically as “tooth whorls,” which in reality were implanted in the bottom jaw, as indicated by their Latin name.